jundalisay/superb/content/en/research/smith/jurisprudence/part-4/chapter-1.md

-+++
+---
+heading: Chapter 1
+title: "The Development of Militias"
+weight: 8
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "The Development of Militias" heading=  "Chapter 1 Part 4" description=  "In the beginning of society, the state's defence required no police, nor particular provision for it" date=  2015-09-09 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-3/chapter-5" linkbtext=  "Part 3" linkf=  "/research/smith/jurisprudence/part-4/chapter-2" linkftext=  "Chapter 2" icon=  "/icons/smith.png"
+description: "In the beginning of society, the state's defence required no police, nor particular provision for it"
-+++
+---

 In the beginning of society, the state's defence required no police, nor particular provision for it.